-A recent study by Gallup on the "State of the American Workplace," found that employees want a role that allows them to have greater work-life balance, more flexibility in their day-to-day and better personal well-being.
+Employees want a role that allows them to have greater work-life balance, more flexibility in their day-to-day and better personal well-being.

 One flow-on effect of having more flexible working arrangements is that the line between work and personal lives is frequently blurred.
 On one hand people are accustomed to being "always on" but on the other hand expect to be able to set their own parameters around how and when they work.

 What does this mean for recognition and reward?
 First, it means what we recognize and reward today has evolved.
 Instead of focusing on tenure or who has spent the longest time in the office or the warehouse or the shop floor, we’re recognizing people based on their impact and contribution.